migration

 Migrating eight client practices at once compresses every problem into a single weekend.
 The shape that recovers from issues:

-- Choose the smallest client with the simplest payer mix and cleanest enrollment picture for cutover one
+- Pick the smallest client with the simplest payer mix and cleanest enrollment for cutover one.

-- Apply what was learned — specific payer enrollment delays, posting rule gaps, user training gaps — to the next cutover
+- Apply what you learn (payer enrollment delays, posting rule gaps, user training gaps) to the next cutover.

-- Move the largest and most complex clients last, after the operational pattern is stable
+- Move the largest, most complex clients last, after the pattern is stable.

-For billing companies operating under Medi's multi-practice workspace, the practice-by-practice rollout is also the right onboarding shape from Medi's side — each client practice is a scoped tenant inside the billing company workspace, and permissions, payer rules, and reporting are configured per practice.
+Under Medi's multi-practice workspace, the practice-by-practice rollout is also the right onboarding shape.
+Each client practice is a scoped tenant inside the billing company workspace, with permissions, payer rules, and reporting configured per practice.

 What does not migrate, and what to do about it

-- Author information on historical chart entries does not survive Tebra's XML export; keep read-only Tebra access for compliance audits rather than relying on the imported copy
+- Author attribution on historical chart entries does not survive Tebra's XML export.
+Keep read-only Tebra access for compliance audits rather than relying on the imported copy.

-- Unposted 835 ERAs sitting in the Tebra queue at cutover should be posted in Tebra before the cutover, not moved to Medi
+- Unposted 835 ERAs in the Tebra queue at cutover belong in Tebra.
+Post them there before cutover, not in Medi.

-- Per-payer custom scrub rules, write-off tolerance thresholds, and automatic posting rules need to be re-implemented in Medi; they do not copy through any export
+- Per-payer scrub rules, write-off tolerances, and automatic posting rules do not copy through any export.
+Re-implement them in Medi.

-- The BPR segment in incoming 835 files carries check or EFT payment details — confirm Medi's ERA review queue is configured to surface BPR check totals before going live with payment posting
+- The BPR segment in incoming 835 files carries the check or EFT total.
+Confirm Medi's ERA review queue surfaces BPR check totals before going live with payment posting.

-- CARC reason codes on denied lines and RARC remark codes on adjusted lines are standard X12 codes; the meaning is the same in Medi, but the display and workflow routing may differ from what your team is used to in Tebra
+- CARC reason codes on denied lines and RARC remark codes on adjusted lines are standard X12 codes.
+The meaning is identical in Medi; the display and workflow routing may differ from Tebra.

 What absolutely must move

-- Active payer enrollment status and the clearinghouse trading-partner relationships that are transferable
+- Active payer enrollment status and the clearinghouse trading-partner relationships that transfer.

-- Custom fee schedules where they differ from Medicare allowables, exported from Tebra's fee schedule export and re-entered in Medi
+- Custom fee schedules where they differ from Medicare allowables, from Tebra's fee schedule export into Medi.

-- The last twelve months of paid claims and posted payments for reporting continuity, sourced from the Charges Export and A/R Aging reports
+- The last twelve months of paid claims and posted payments for reporting continuity, from the Charges Export and A/R Aging reports.

 Day-zero cutover checklist